“Tell me about yourself,” he says.

-You’re at an interview.
-Or a cocktail party.
-Maybe you’re on a first date.
-It’s a common question, and intentionally open-ended.
-So how do you answer?
 Do you provide your name, some indication of where you’re from or where you live, followed by a thumbnail sketch of what you’ve accomplished?
-Or might you stick to recognizable labels instead?
+Or do you stick to labels that are readily recognized, albeit inexact?

 Maybe you take a more narrative approach, or one that is more personal: